-pppoe intermediate- This command sets the circuit-id or remote-id for an interface.
-Use the no form to restore the default settings.
+pppoe intermediate- This command sets the circuit-id, remote-id, or remote-id delimiter for an interface. agent port-format- Use the no form to restore the default settings.

-pppoe intermediate-agent port-format-type {circuit-id | remote-id} id-string circuit-id - String identifying the circuit identifier (or interface) on this switch to which the user is connected.
+circuit-id-string - String identifying the circuit identifier (or interface) on this switch to which the user is connected.
 (Range: 1-10 ASCII characters)